Trump’s pledge for Ukraine peace met with doubt, derision

 “I think we have been very clear in our votes as well,” he said.
 “I think we lead with exactly what we’ve been doing.”

-Ukrainian President Volodymyr Zelensky on Thursday played down the potential threat to the US-Ukraine partnership in remarks.
+Zelensky on Thursday played down the potential threat to the US-Ukraine partnership.

 “Who knows where we’ll be” when the 2024 election rolls around, he told the BBC.
 “I believe we’ll win by then.”